NCOM Biker NEWSBYTES - April 2013 - by Bill Bish

 What do Lady Antebellum, Harley-Davidson motorcycles, the beauty store Sephora and the Facebook page "I Love Being a Mom’ all have in common?
 Well, researchers at the University of Cambridge are claiming that “liking” those things on Facebook may be a sign of a low IQ.

-www.radio.com, researchers in the U.K. took a close look at 58,000 Facebook users between 2007 and 2012, and correlated their “likes” with the strength of their IQ’s.
+According to www.radio.com, researchers in the U.K. took a close look at 58,000 Facebook users between 2007 and 2012, and correlated their “likes” with the strength of their IQ’s.
 If you’re wondering what “likes” translated to a high IQ, the items include curly fries and thunderstorms, so this is one study nobody is taking too seriously.

 NCOM CONVENTION HONORS FALLEN RIDERS; INVITES NAMES FOR TRIBUTE

 With the 28th Annual NCOM Convention in Reno just weeks away, the National Coalition of Motorcyclists is requesting that MROs, motorcycle clubs, and riding associations submit the names of those members and supporters who have died since May 2012, so that we may honor their memories during the traditional “Ringing of the Bell” tribute to fallen riders during the opening ceremonies.
-Dedications can be hand-delivered at the Convention to “Doc” Reichenbach, NCOM Chairman of the Board, or e-mailed in advance to Bill Bish at
+Dedications can be hand-delivered at the Convention to “Doc” Reichenbach, NCOM Chairman of the Board, or e-mailed in advance to Bill Bish atNCOMBish@aol.com.

 Attendees are also encouraged to bring an item on behalf of their organization for the Freedom Fund Auction, with proceeds benefiting the motorcyclists’ rights movement nationwide through Getting Our People Elected donations, NCOM Speaker Program, lobbying activities and other pro-motorcycling projects as determined by the NCOM Board of Directors.